GETTING THE MOST OUT OF ACTION1 WITH PSACTION1

 • Ring 2: Broad Deployment – Rollout to the rest of the IT environment (~80%).

-Automate Rollout of Software Updates with Update Rings
+Automate Rollout of System Patches & Software Updates with Update Rings

-To implement a typical workflow for the automated rollout of software updates, do the following:
+To implement a typical workflow for the automated rollout of operating system patches and software updates, do the following:

 1. Create Ring 0 to include the desired updates, selecting them from the list of currently missing updates.
 For details, see Only selected option description here.